-In addition an experienced patient representing AGSD-UK will often visit the McArdle clinic on a voluntary basis.
-They provide information about the support available to McArdle people, answer your questions and help interested patients to meet each other in an informal atmosphere.
+In addition an experienced patient representing AGSD-UK sometimes visits the McArdle clinic on a voluntary basis.
+They provide information about the support available to McArdle people, answer your questions and can help interested patients to meet each other in an informal atmosphere.

 Members of the clinic’s multi-disciplinary team.